tekstrom11/CS5008Labs/Bubble-Sort/README.md

 Sorts are often openly available online, so the real key over the next two weeks is understanding which sort to use in which situation.

+The goals for this team activity are as follows:
+* Better understand bubble sort
+* Discuss and describe Quadratic sorts
+* Explore runtime of applications

+## :star: Working in Teams :star:
+When working in teams, remember do not let one person do all the work.
+Make sure to work together, and ask questions.
+It is also better if different people program, and you all take turns programming for various team assignments.

 ## Bubble Sort
 Bubble Sort is one of the oldest sorts, and if you line people up asking them to sort by their names, they will often default to a bubble sort.